 Allison posing with a friendly husky after a dog sledding tour in Tromso

-I’m pretty sure that qualifies as an excessive amount of dog sledding, but I love it so much that I’ll do it every time I’m back in the Arctic… which is usually at least once per year, since I’m so passionate about the region (and since I live in the tropics now, I try to take a cold weather escape at least once a year!).
+I’m pretty sure that qualifies as an excessive amount of dog sledding, but I love it so much that I’ll do it every time I’m back in the Arctic… which is usually at least once per year, since I’m so passionate about the region.

 ⌛ Planning your wintery Tromsø trip in a hurry?
 Here are my quick picks.